Menu

 Ocean at Castaway Cay

 We let our girls play on the beach for a couple hours.
-At one point my six year old decided she wanted to try the climbing feature in the swimming lagoon.
-My husband took her to grab a swim vest from one of the nearby stands, and the two of them spent some time in that area for a while.
+At one point my six-year-old decided she wanted to try the climbing feature in the swimming lagoon.
+My husband grabbed a swim vest from one of the nearby stands, and the two of them spent some time in that area for a while.

 Climbing Feature Castaway Cay